cgwire/kitsu/docs/getting-started-production/README.md

 ![First add shots](../img/getting-started/new_shot.png)

 A new pop-up opens for the creation of the assets.
-You can now create the episodes, the sequences, and shots.
+You can now create the episodes, the sequences, and the shots.

 Enter the first episode using your code name, e01, then click on the **add** button (1).
-Do the same for the sequence, for instance, sq01, then **add** (2), and now the shots: sh001, then again **add** (3).
+Then, for instance, do the same for the sequence, for instance, sq01, then **add** (2), and now the shots: sh001, then again **add** (3).
 You can also define padding for your shots.